 Unemployment Insurance benefits include:

-- cash payments,
+- cash payments and

-The Massachusetts Division of Unemployment Assistance (DUA) makes these payments each week for up to 30 weeks.
 The idea behind unemployment insurance making cash payments is to help you pay your bills while you look for a new job.
 The DUA looks at how much to pay you based on how much you earned for about one year before you stopped working.
 It uses this information to decide how much money to give you in unemployment payments.

 If you go to a skills training program to help you get a new job, DUA may pay you for as much as 26 more weeks.
 The training program has to be approved by the DUA.
+To contact the DUA for more information about training, call 617-626-6800 or 877-626-6800, or visit the DUA training website.

 How much money can I get?